sunny-gh/ifcplusplus/README.md

 Web-ifc is so light weight, it can be directly compiled into a C++ console or GUI application, or linked as a library on Windows or Linux.
 It even compiles and runs efficiently as WebAssembly.

+## Minimal IFC file loading example using web-ifc

+https://github.com/ifcquery/IfcFileLoader is an example C++ project that demonstrates how to load an IFC file, read elements, create meshes etc. using web-ifc.
+It does not convert the meshes into OSG geometry and has no Qt based UI like IfcSplitAndMerge.